 Once all references have been checked (and you should typically be providing about three references), for you and any other candidates that the company is seriously considering, the interview team will then typically make a hiring decision.

-The reason that it’s not immediate is that the hiring manager typically has to get the final approval to make the chosen candidate an offer after a reference check.
+The reason that it’s not immediate is that the hiring manager typically has to get the final approval to make the chosen candidate an offer after checking their job references.
 That includes the ok to give that particular candidate an offer, as well as a final decision on what the offer number will be.

 Note that there are some rare instances where you may be invited for another interview after a reference check.
 If that were to happen, that typically means there was something that came up during the reference check process that they want to ask you further about.
 Again, this is very rare and I haven’t experienced it as an interviewee or done it as a hiring manager before but it does happen.

 Finally, note that a reference check is finally the final step in the process of vetting a candidate prior to making a decision on an offer.

 Yes, you can get rejected after a reference check.
 In fact, some sources say that candidates get rejected about 10 – 20% of the time after a reference check.

 Generally, there are three common reasons you could get rejected after a reference check:

 - You provided fake references that were discovered during the reference check process